hrsh7th/vim-vsnip/README.md

 - nested placeholders.
 - multiline changes in placeholder.

-But I publish this.

-This already useful in general case, I think.
+But this already useful in general case, I think.

 # Setting